mmoayyed/mmoayyed.github.io/_posts/2023-07-01-cas70-jwt-authn.md

 ---
 layout:     post
-title:      JWT All Things With CAS
+title:      Apereo CAS - JWT All the Things
 summary:    A tutorial on how to let Apereo CAS handle authentication events accompanied by JWTs.
 tags:       ["CAS 7.0.x", "MFA"]
 ---